The Weight of Our Words

 Maintaining godly speech

-Then we must allow that wisdom that is from above to continue to work in our hearts and our lives.
+After we are saved, we must allow that wisdom that is from above to continue to work in our hearts and our lives.
 We must determine not to be drawn back into the very things God has delivered us from.
 The devil will try to kindle a little fire, but if we will resist him and yield ourselves to God, He will help us.
 Paul admonished the church at Ephesus concerning this saying, “Neither give place to the devil,” and then offering practical advice.
 He said, “Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers” (Ephesians 4:27, 29).
 We can encourage ourselves and others by sharing the testimonies of what God has done in our lives.
 Paul also said to speak “to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord” (Ephesians 5:19).
 We can gather together with thankful attitudes to worship God, and also spend time at the altar praising Him.
 If we will do these things, the goodness of God will well up within our hearts and pour forth through our speech.

 The tongue is powerful and not easily tamed.
 However, if we will surrender our lives to God and daily yield to His will, we can be assured that what proceeds from our mouths will glorify Him and bless others.